HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Introduction

 \section{Introduction}

 \emph{What makes neural networks do exactly what they do?} This is a crucial question that lingers in the minds of machine learning researchers and practitioners.
-The underpinnings of deep neural networks (DNNs), including non-convex objective functions, stochastic optimization, and overparameterization, may implicitly regularize the network and improve generalization~(e.g., \citenp{LiYuanzhi2018:SGD}; \citenp{arora2018optimization}), but also hinder the interpretation of the network behaviors and the training process.
+The underpinnings of deep neural networks (DNNs), including non-convex objective functions, stochastic optimization, and over parameterization, may implicitly regularize the network and improve generalization~(e.g., \citealt{NEURIPS2018_54fe976b}; \citealt{arora2018optimization}), but also hinder the interpretation of the network behaviors and the training process.
 The black-box nature of DNNs can render their predictions untrustworthy in the eyes of the general public and prohibit wide adoption.
 Conversely, good interpretability can enhance the training, debugging, and auditing of DNNs.

-The focus of the current paper is to understand DNNs by attributing their predictions to the training data.
+The focus of the present paper is to understand DNNs by attributing their predictions to the training data.
 That is, how training data influence network predictions on test data.
 However, as the training data are involved in the entirety of the complex training process, accurately capturing their influence on the final network is a challenge.

-The pioneering work of \citeA{koh2017understanding} proposes influence functions (IF), which measure the contribution of a training sample $\vect{z}_{i}$ to a test sample $\vect{z}^{\text{test}}$ as the change in the loss of $\vect{z}^{\text{test}}$ when the weight of training data $\vect{z}_{i}$ is changed marginally.
-This technique enables a number of applications (e.g., \citeauthor{alaa2020frequentist} \citeyear{alaa2020frequentist}), but suffers from two drawbacks.
-First, it only measures the contribution around the final model parameters $\param[T]$ and ignores the possibility that change in the weights of training data may lead to a local optimum different from $\param[T]$ with a drastically different test loss.
-Second, IF relies on the inverse Hessian on the whole training data, which is computationally expensive to approximate. \citeA{Satoshi2019} analyze the entire trajectory but still rely on Hessians.
+The pioneering work of \citep{koh2017understanding} proposes influence functions (IF), which measure the contribution of a training sample $\vect{z}_{i}$ to a test sample $\ztest$ as the change in the loss of $\ztest$ when the weight of training data $\vect{z}_{i}$ is changed marginally.

+This technique enables a number of applications (e.g., \citealt{pmlr-v119-alaa20b}), but suffers from two drawbacks.
+First, it only measures the contribution around the final model parameters $\param[T]$ and ignores the possibility that a change in the weights of training data may lead to a local optimum different from $\param[T]$ with a drastically different test loss.
+Second, IF relies on the inverse Hessian on the whole training data, which is computationally expensive to approximate.~\citep{Satoshi2019} analyzed the entire trajectory but still rely on Hessians.